podcast | March 20, 2017

 Joining us for today’s show is Chris Stoddard, a Vice President of Sales who knows a thing or two about generating revenue growth.
 Our topic today is Organization Design.
 What types of reps you need and the best organizational chart for you.
 It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
-Leverage the How to Make Your Number in 2017.
-Turn to the sales strategy section and flip to the Organization Design phase on pages 282 – 284 of the PDF workbook.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 Joining us today is Chris Stoddard, the Vice President of Sales for Pulse Secure.
 Pulse Secure is in the secure access business of helping people, devices, things, and services connect to corporate networks through laptops and mobile devices and just about everything else.
 Listen as Chris demonstrates how to determine the right number of feet on the street.
 Or if you prefer, view the video of our interview by clicking here.